Gain a truly global business perspective.

 What are the academic requirements of the global travel course, Doing Business in World Regions? [back to top]

 This course will include lectures from prominent professors at our partner university, company visits to multinational, national corporations and non-profit organizations.
 The impact of these lectures and visits will be carried forward by faculty led discussions.
 Cultural visits, sightseeing and evening activities will also be included to enhance your overall experience.
 Pre-travel and post travel assignments will be required.
 On the trip you will be required to participate in all of these activities.
 Upon return, a reflection paper and short presentation based on your experience will be required.
-There will be one 8 hour workshop prior to travel, and an 8 hour post-trip class project presentation upon return (these will typically be done on Sundays).
+There will be one 3 hour workshop prior to travel, and a 3 hour post-trip class project presentation upon return (these will typically be done on Sundays).